swajahataziz/namd-aws-batch/README.md

 3. Under “Step 2: Choose an Instance Type”, select p3dn.24xlarge
 4. Click 'Next: Configure Instance Details'
 5. Under "Step 3: Configure Instance Details"
-    a.
-Select the VPC you configured your security group with
+    i.
+Select the VPC you configured your security group with ii.
-    b.
 Select a public subnet
-    c.
+    iii.
 Choose "Add Instance to Placement group" under "Placement group".
-Keep the default 'Add to existing placement group' option, click on the drop down and choose efa from the list of placement groups
+Keep the default 'Add to existing placement group' option, click on the drop down and choose efa from the list of placement groups iv.
-    d.
 Under 'Elastic Fabric Adapter', click Enable
 7. Under "IAM role" select "ecsInstanceRole" from the drop down.
 8. Your screen should look similar to this: